-Budgeted cost: £ 116,000
+Budgeted cost: £ 70,000

-Activity Evidence that supports this approach Challenge number(s) addressed High quality professional development for all staff to secure quality-first teaching across the curriculum in relation to: EEF: T&L Toolkit Feedback +6 months progress Metacognitive approaches +7 months progress Reading comprehension strategies +6months progress Oral language interventions +6 months 1, 2, 3, 8 Deepen teachers' understanding of pedagogy across each curriculum area by engagement with subject specialists in their field.
+Activity Evidence that supports this approach Challenge number(s) addressed High quality professional development for all staff to secure quality-first teaching across the curriculum in relation to: • Developing positive behaviours for learning (T&L Priority 3) • Developing reading (T&L Priority 2) • Developing student knowledge including feedback and homework (T&L Priority 1) EEF: T&L Toolkit Feedback +6 months progress Metacognitive approaches +7 months progress Reading comprehension strategies +6months progress Oral language interventions +6 months 1, 2, 3, 8 Deepen teachers' understanding of pedagogy across each curriculum area by engagement with subject specialists in their field.
 EEF: Effective Professional Development EEF: Teaching and Learning Toolkit Ofsted: Subject Curriculum research reviews 1, 2, 3, 8 Staffing costs to provide coaching support and lead professional development.
-EEF: Effective Professional Development 1, 2, 3, 8 Recruitment & retention of specialist staff in English and maths to support improved progress and attainment.
-Recruitment costs Staffing costs ECF programme EEF guide to the Pupil Premium 'ensuring an effective teacher is in front of every class, and that every teacher is supported to keep improving should be the priority of the Pupil Premium spending'.
-1, 2 Professional development and retention of middle leaders, to ensure the curriculum continues to be effectively implemented in all areas. • NPQ programmes to support existing and future middle leaders • In-school middle leader development programme • Trust development programme EEF guide to the Pupil Premium 'ensuring an effective teacher is in front of every class, and that every teacher is supported to keep improving should be the priority of the Pupil Premium spending'.
+EEF: Effective Professional Development 1, 2, 3, 8 Recruitment & retention of specialist staff in English and maths to support improved progress and attainment. • Recruitment costs including the addition of Maths and English TLR posts. • Staffing costs • ECF programme EEF guide to the Pupil Premium 'ensuring an effective teacher is in front of every class, and that every teacher is supported to keep improving should be the priority of the Pupil Premium spending'.
+1, 2 Professional development and retention of middle leaders, to ensure the curriculum continues to be effectively implemented in all areas. • NELT Led Leadership programmes to support existing and future middle leaders • In-school middle leader development programme • Trust development programme EEF guide to the Pupil Premium 'ensuring an effective teacher is in front of every class, and that every teacher is supported to keep improving should be the priority of the Pupil Premium spending'.
 1, 2, 8